DmitryKitanin/Arduino-IDE-QR-CODE-esp32cam/README.md

 Without any problems...

-No complex setup, additonal libraries, HUGE SDK and other annoying things!
+No complex setup, additional libraries, HUGE SDK and other annoying things!

 Just one file!